Twitter reverses policy that blocked disputed Joe Biden story | DW | 16.10.2020

 However, Twitter said the Biden story would remain blocked for "violating the rules on private personal information."

-On Wednesday, the New York Post published a story purported to expose corrupt dealings by Biden and his son Hunter in Ukraine.
+On Wednesday, the New York Post published a story purporting to expose corrupt dealings by Biden and his son Hunter in Ukraine.

 Donald Trump vs. Joe Biden town hall meetings: DW fact check